 Database and Architecture Considerations

 NetSuite runs on the Oracle Database.
-And, since its acquisition by Oracle, NetSuite has migrated most of its customers to instances hosted in OCI data centers spread around the globe.
+And, since its acquisition by Oracle, NetSuite has migrated all of its customers to instances hosted in OCI data centers spread around the globe.
 Additionally, as NetSuite transitions to Oracle’s Gen 2 Cloud Infrastructure, customers will enjoy even greater security, availability, scalability, and expandability, plus a path to the advanced Oracle Autonomous Database(opens in a new tab) and artificial intelligence.

 Intacct also runs on the Oracle Database in two data centers based in Sacramento and San Jose, California, that are run by Quality Technical Services and Equinix, respectively.
 Both are third-party data center service providers.
 It also operates a data center in Dublin for UK customers and Montreal, Canada, via Amazon Web Services (AWS) Canada.